djey47/cool-updown-nxt/api/README.md

 - The key used for each diagnostics entry is the device identifier
 - `on` field allow to track the moment where diagnostics have been processed
 - Ping `status`: available values are either `ok`, `ko` or `n/a`
+- Ping `data`: are collected values from the ICMP command results (only Linux with english messages are supported for now):
+  - `packetLossRate` (decimal between 0 and 1) is the count of lost packets / total amount sent
+  - `roundTripTimeMs` (in milliseconds) are average, maximum, minimum, standard deviation times on sent packets
 - Power `state`: available values are either `on`, `off` or `n/a`.
 - Power `lastStartAttemptReason` or `lastStartAttemptReason`: available values are one of the following: `none`, `api`, `scheduled` or `external`.